KineticCommunity/request-ce-bundle-webpack/README.md

 `webpack.jsp?name=NAME`.

 **External Asset Mode**
-In this mode, the distribution files (*bundle.js* and other necessary assets produced by the client-side bundle build process) are made available from an external location (such as a company webserver or Amazon s3).
+In this mode, the distribution files (files created in the *dist* directory after running `yarn run build`) are made available from an external location (such as a company webserver or Amazon s3).
 These files can then be served to users and changes to the client-side bundle can be applied at these locations without making changes to the Kinetic Request CE webserver.